 Because I was so happy with the quality, all of the wildlife and bird images included in this review were very minimally processed in Lightroom CC.
 I sharpened the RAW files, adjusted the white balance, and made a few targeted adjustments to enhance details.

-While the weight and length of Sigma’s 500mm F4 lens aren’t unusual for this lens category (the Canon version is almost exactly the same weight and dimensions, and also $3000 more!) it is a factor when using it.
+While the weight and length of Sigma’s 500mm F4 lens aren’t unusual for this lens category (is almost exactly the same weight and dimensions, and also $3000 more!) it is a factor when using it.
 First, you need to be careful about how you carry a large lens like this to prevent damaging your camera’s lens mount.
 During a typical shoot you might normally hold your camera by its grip, and let the weight of the lens hang off of the camera body.
 With a lens this large, that isn’t recommended.
 Instead, make it a habit of holding onto a lens of this size by the foot, and support the camera’s weight with your other hand.
 You can also cradle the lens like a baby, which I did often (I didn’t sing it any lullabies, though).